MIDAS Knowledge Base

 How to install Perl modules via ActivePerlActivePerl (up until Active Perl 5.26) came with a Perl Package Manager (PPM) utility which allowed you to easily install additional Perl modules.

 PPM was sadly discontinued, and from ActivePerl 5.28 onwards, ActiveState have instead introduced a "state" tool for installing additional Perl modules to ActivePerl.
 For assistance installing Perl modules using ActiveState's new "state" tool, please refer to the vendor's own documentation.

 Instructions for how to install Perl modules in earlier versions of ActivePerl (up to 5.26) using PPM may be found in our How to Install & Configure ActivePerl on Windows guide.

 How to install Perl modules via CygwinOpen the Cygwin Terminal, and type:

 cpan> install <module_name>

-How to install Perl modules via Strawberry PerlOpen the Cpan Client, and type:
+How to install Perl modules via Strawberry PerlOpen a Windows command prompt and type: